grnet/kamaki/docs/index.rst

 It is an initial implementation of the OpenStack Compute API, v1.1, with custom extensions specific to the Synnefo IaaS cloud management software.

-./kamaki is open source and released under a 2-clause BSD Licence.
+./kamaki is open source and released under a 2-clause BSD License.

 Contents: